opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/technical.md

  * send an event through the EventManager

- Add a view item using the EventManager is quite simple and can be resume to:
+ Adding a view item using the EventManager is quite simple and can be summarized as follows:

 ```javascript
 ...